harness/ff-java-server-sdk/README.md

 `CfClient` is a base class that provides all features of SDK.

-We can instantiate by calling the `getInstance(...)` method or by using public constructors (making multiple instances).
+We can instantiate by calling the `getInstance()` method or by using public constructors (making multiple instances).

 ```